Jogll1/JMPL/README.md

 ## Credits
 Implementation of the v0.1.0 interpreter was based off the book Crafting Interpreters by Bob Nystrom.

-Code optimisations inspired by <a href="https://github.com/tung/clox">tung/clox</a>.
+Code optimisations and GC fix inspired by <a href="https://github.com/tung/clox">tung/clox</a>.

 ## See Also
 Check out my <a href="https://jogll1.github.io/blog.html">blog</a> for updates and news about JMPL.